Dinesh0007000/BlogSpace-Website/README.md

   5️⃣ Open the app in your browser: http://localhost:3000

-# BLogSpace Website Preview Video
+# BlogSpace Website Preview Video
 By clicking on below thumbnail you can redirect to the a page where it has a hyperlink as "viewraw" by clicking on it you can download teh video
 <p align="center">
   <a href="https://github.com/Dinesh0007000/BlogSpace-Website/blob/main/BlogSpace.webm">